Skip to content

 By The Visit Israel Editorial Team · Last updated

 This is the itinerary most first-time visitors should follow: a week that captures Israel’s spiritual heart, its desert drama and its Mediterranean cool, without rushing.
-It assumes you fly into and out of Ben Gurion Airport and use a mix of trains and a couple of guided day trips.
+It assumes you fly into and out of Ben Gurion Airport (TLV), sleep three nights in Jerusalem and three in Tel Aviv, and travel by a mix of trains and a couple of guided day trips — no rental car required.
 Prefer to focus on one city?
-See our 3 days in Jerusalem itinerary.
+See 3 days in Jerusalem.
+Shorter on time, or longer?
+Compare the 5-day and 10-day versions.

 Day 1 — Arrive & Jerusalem’s Old City